SuReaper/Whalert/README.md

 - **Delivers** alerts when conditions trigger
 - **Simplifies** blockchain data access through natural language tools

 **Result:** Traders can focus on strategy while Whalert handles monitoring.
-Can be easily integrated to your OWN Agent to use for whatever blockchain purposes you need it for.
+Can be easily integrated to your OWN Agent to use for any other blockchain purposes you need it for.
 No matter if you are a Trader, Researcher, Portfolio Manager or anyone else!

 [![NullShot](https://img.shields.io/badge/Platform-%20Nullshot-purple)](https://nullshot.ai)